joegreen88/mysql-version-control/README.md

 Use this option to provide a custom path to your provisional version.
 Your custom path is relative to the versions path.

 ### teardown
-Run `vendor/bin/teardown <environment>` to tear down the tables on the given environment.
+Run `vendor/bin/smyver teardown <environment>` to tear down the tables on the given environment.

 This command is useful for development & testing developments where you may wish to, for example, tear down your database between test runs.